garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/informed consent form.md

-- they have the right to discontinue the session at any time

-The [[informed consent form]], an important part of your IRB application and an important part of your [[Empirical UX Evaluation Methods]], is a requirement; it is not optional.
+an important part of your IRB application and an important part of your [[Empirical UX Evaluation Methods]], is a requirement; it is not optional.
 The [[informed consent form]], which is to be read and signed by each participant, should state in clear understandable language:

 - That the participant is volunteering to participate in your evaluation.
 - The expected length of time for the evaluation session (the evaluator should have some idea of how long a session will take after performing pilot testing).